sarah-gu/myAIScribe/README.md

 - **Story:** Creates a seamlined and all-in-one-place view of notes, with ML automatically highlighting the phrases and keywords.
 - **Market:** Any student can use this app.
 - **Habit:** Students use the app to keep track of their notes, and have a faster note-taking system altogether.
 Additionally, students can use the app to create goals for their note-taking and study habits.
 - **Scope:** V1 could be the basic scanning / storing notes setup without any ML function.
-V2 would expand to incorporate CoreML auto-highlighting capability.
+V2 would expand to incorporate CoreML image to text translator (search function).
 V3 would add in ability to track graphs set goals.
+V4 stretch goal incorporate user field subject and highlight based on user input.

 ## Product Spec